 Depending upon the nature of your case, it may be necessary for you to hire an expert to prove your case.
 For instance, in a health care liability case (formerly known as a medical malpractice case), a plaintiff must contemporaneously file with the lawsuit a certificate of good faith if expert testimony is required.
 The certificate of good faith is a certification that the lawyer or pro se plaintiff has consulted with one or more qualified experts who have provided a written statement that there is a good faith basis to maintain the action.
 And, Tennessee statutes mandate the expert must be from a contiguous state and be familiar with the local standard of care.

 Likewise, in a product liability case, you may need to hire engineers to opine on the defect in the product, biomechanics experts to testify how the defect caused the particular injury, etc.

 Even in more straight-forward car accident cases, you may need an accident reconstructionist to testify regarding speeds, pre-impact braking, etc.

 Finding a qualified expert takes time.
 And just as importantly, hiring a qualified expert costs money.
 In complex cases, the expert fees alone can cost hundreds of thousands of dollars.
-At the Law Offices of John Day, we advance all these costs on your behalf so you are not out of pocket any money to pursue your rights.
+At The Law Offices of John Day, P.C. we advance all these costs on your behalf so you are not out of pocket any money to pursue your rights.
 If you go it alone, you must be prepared to incur these expenses